What is the Difference Between Commercial Soap and Handmade Natural Soap?

 Handmade Natural Soaps are made of materials found in nature, like pure plant-based oils, oats, honey, and goat milk.

-Detergents were developed during World War I in response to a shortage of the animal and vegetable fats and oils needed to make natural soap.
+Detergents are synthetic and were developed during World War I in response to a shortage of the animal and vegetable fats and oils needed to make natural soap.

-The word was invented by the personal care industry to make their products that contain synthetic detergents sound more attractive to consumers who tend to shy away from synthetic skincare.
+The theory is that the word was invented by the personal care industry to make their products that contain synthetic detergents sound more attractive to consumers who tend to shy away from synthetic skincare.

 A "synthetic detergent bar" does not sound very appealing, while a "syndet bar" sounds like it is something special.
 They are often fun colors, pretty scents, and lather very well due to the synthetic foaming agents in the detergents.

 The label of ingredients on a bar of commercial soap has a long list of unpronounceable chemicals.
 Whether or not these synthetic chemical additives are bad for you and the environment may be up for debate, but chances are you are better off without them.

 The chart below compares Chagrin Valley Natural Soap with a popular moisturizing brand.